MathHubInfo/mhd/README.md

 ### Main Querying Syntax

-To Query an item, the `/query/$collection/` API can be used.
+To Query for items, the `/query/$collection/` API can be used.
+To Query only for the count of items, use `/query/$collection/count` instead.
 In addition to the collection slug in the URL, it takes the following GET parameters:

 - `page`: A 1-based page ID.
 Defaults to 1.